gsl12/Tiny-M/usermods/Tiny-dooM/README.md

 #### BOM

-Nothing is changed from the default Tiny-M BOM.  (is that true - blind joints?)
+Nothing is changed from the default Tiny-M BOM.
+However you will need to drill 2 blind joint access holes in the 4 z corner extrusions.
+Those holes should be approx 30mm from the ends and face fore and aft.
+They are used to attach the Tiny-M to the dooM frame.

 For a 190^3 Tiny-dooM add 50mm to every extrusion length